about / archives / contact / subscribe / twitter

 Gannett is the United States’ largest media company and newspaper publisher.

 Gannett is a publicly traded company based in McLean, Va., the site of USA Today, its flagship paper and by far its largest publication.
-Gannett owns more than 90 daily newspapers in the United States and Britain, including such major U.S. papers as the Arizona Republic, Indianapolis Star, Detroit Free Press, Tennessean, Des Moines Register, and Louisville Courier-Journal.
+Gannett owns more than 80 daily newspapers in the United States, including the Arizona Republic, Indianapolis Star, Detroit Free Press, Tennessean, Des Moines Register, and Louisville Courier-Journal.
 Its papers had a combined weekday circulation of 4.9 million as of 2012.
-It also owns 23 television stations and several other advertising and media holdings.
+It also owns 42 television stations and several other advertising and media holdings.
+It bought 20 of those stations when it acquired Belo in 2013.

 Gannett was founded in 1923 in Rochester, N.Y., by newspaper owner Frank Gannett.
 Over the next several decades, Gannett steadily acquired newspapers and broadcast stations, with its most recent major purchase in 2000.

 For several decades, Gannett has been known as being among the leaner, more corporate-driven American newspaper publishers.
 The company has run its papers with high profit margins, even during lean economic times.
 During the late 2000s, Gannett laid off thousands of newspaper employees during a series of companywide cuts.
-Its employment peaked in 2005 and has fallen off every year since then.
+Its employment peaked in 2005 and has fallen off every year since then, including hundreds of job cuts in 2013.
 The company has been criticized for giving executives large bonuses as they made those cuts.
 In 2012, its pension plan was reportedly underfunded by nearly $1 billion.

 Gannett’s financial situation bottomed out in 2009, as its cost-cutting could not sustain its historically high profit margins.
 Gannett’s profit continued to drop slightly in early 2010, though its income increased.